 With a culture of coaching, you’ll see the benefits for everyone at your company—coaches and coachees—and your program will have equipped coaches with skills they’ll take with them throughout their career.

-Kristi Thurston is the Learning & Development Lead at Namely, the all-in-one HR, payroll, and benefits platform built for today’s employees.
+Kristi Thurston is the Learning & Development Lead at Namely, the HR, payroll, and benefits platform built for today’s employees.
 Connect with Kristi and the Namely team on Twitter, Facebook, and LinkedIn.

 Get the latest news from Namely about HR, payroll, and benefits.